Reproduction is the process by which living organisms produce new individuals similar to themselves. It ensures the continuity of life on Earth.

 (i) Physical barrier

-- To prevent union of egg and sperm.
+To prevent the union of egg and sperm.

 (ii) Chemical methods

-- These change hormonal balance of body so that eggs are not released.
+These change the hormonal balance of the body so that eggs are not released.

 (iii) Intrauterine contraceptive device (IUCD)

-- Copper-T or loop is placed in uterus to prevent pregnancy.
+Copper-T or loop is placed in the uterus to prevent pregnancy.